Château Pontête BellegraveSaint-Germain du Puch | Bordeaux

 The appellation of Graves de Vayres was often compared in the nineteenth century to the fine wines of Pomerol.
 The region, located on the left bank of the Dordogne (Fronsac is directly across the river), is characterized by a series of gravelly terraces that also have a high sand content.
 Sub-soils are almost exclusively gravel.

 Vineyards are cared for sustainably, following organic practices as much as weather conditions permit.
 Vines are on average 30 years old, and are planted 80% to Merlot and 20% to Cabernet Sauvignon.

-Grapes are harvested by hand, destemmed and lightly crushed, then fermented on natural yeasts in temperature-controlled, stainless steel tanks.
+Grapes are harvested by hand, destemmed and lightly crushed, then fermented on indigenous yeasts in temperature-controlled, stainless steel tanks.
 Wines are aged in a mix of new (25%) and older French oak barrels for 12 months in the estate’s sixteenth-century cellar.

 Graves de Vayres